 Codependents generally grew up in dysfunctional families where abuse, rigid rules, addiction, or mental or physical illness was present.
-Their individuality and autonomy wasn’t respected, and they didn’t feel safe be spontaneous.
+Their individuality and autonomy weren’t respected, and they didn’t feel safe being spontaneous.
 Often there were family secrets, despite an appearance of normalcy.
 Codependency is passed down generationally, and symptoms worsen before starting treatment.
 Find out about codependency symptoms.

 Get information on Coaching Packages.